Open-Cascade-SAS/OCCT-Archive/dox/upgrade/upgrade.md

 @section upgrade_occt760 Upgrade to OCCT 7.6.0

+@subsection upgrade_760_changesInStorageOfShapes Changes in storage of shapes

+Information about per-vertex triangulations normals is now stored in BinOCAF and XmlOCAF document, BRep and Binary BRep Shape formats (only in case of triangulation-only Faces, with no analytical geometry to restore normals).

+Versions of formats have been changed (11 for BinOCAF, 10 for XmlOCAF, 4 for BRep Shape and 3 for Binary BRep Shape).
+Files written with the new version will not be readable by applications of old versions.

 @subsection upgrade_760_trimming_surface Trimming surface

 Geom_RectangularTrimmedSurface sequentially trimming in U and V directions already no longer loses the first trim.